Shivam24012001/Student-Performance-Analysis/README.md

 ### 5. Reports and Insights

-Filtering and summarizing data based on specified conditions.
+>Filtering and summarizing data based on specified conditions.

-Dropdown menus for dynamic selection and analysis.
+>Dropdown menus for dynamic selection and analysis.

-Automated reports created to visualize student performance.
+?Automated reports created to visualize student performance.

 ## Files Included